neillturner/kitchen-puppet/README.md

 You need to download the puppet msi and install it and run everything inside the puppet window.

 1. Download and install puppet from the windows msi file from https://downloads.puppetlabs.com/windows
-  * I recommend the using the 32 bit version as not all ruby gems works with the 64 bit version.
+  * I recommend the using the 64 bit version now.
   * Don't do a 'gem install puppet' !!!.

 2. Select "Start Command Prompt with Puppet" to go to a Command Window.

 3. Install the Ruby DevKit:
    * Download and install devkit from http://rubyinstaller.org/downloads
-     * (Use a 32 or 64 bit version that matches version of the ruby install)
+     * (Use the 32 or 64 bit version that matches version of the puppet install)
    * In the devkit directory run “ruby dk.rb init”.
    * Edit the config.yml generated and add the the path of the ruby install for puppet
      * (it will be <install dir of puppet>/sys/ruby).